Duration: October 2020 to September 2021(contract based and renewable annually)

 Qualifications, experience, and key competencies required

-- Minimum of three years’ experience and demonstrated practical skills in monitoring HIV prevention, care and treatment programs;
+- Minimum three years’ experience in designing, implementing and monitoring large-scale HIV prevention, care, treatment and support programs;

 Interested candidates should submit their application letter and detailed CV, clearly stating the position being applied for in the subject section of the email to: email@example.com